Tips to boost your pension pot

 Perhaps the most efficient way to do this is to sell your current home and buy a cheaper one – either something smaller in the same neighbourhood, or by moving to a cheaper area.

-A growing number of people are moving abroad to countries like Spain or Portugal in retirement, where property prices are cheaper and the cost of living is lower too.
+A growing number of people are moving abroad in retirement to countries like Spain or Portugal, where property prices are cheaper and the cost of living is lower too.

 Consider equity release